Check out The Darwin Collection CD set.

 GNU-Darwin porting tips

-Bootstrapping the ports
+Bootstrapping the ports tree

 Primetime Freeware: The Darwin Collection